threefoldtech/info_grid/labs/docs/documentation/farmers/3node_building/3_set_hardware.md

 ## Upgrading a DIY 3Node

-As we've seen in the [List of Common DIY 3Nodes](#list-of-common-diy-3nodes), it is sometimes necessary, and often useful, to upgrade your hardware.
+It is sometimes necessary, and often useful, to upgrade your hardware.

 **Type of upgrades possible**